-The need for a specialized program to handle the duties of a receiver for troubled insurance companies began to emerge in 1957.
-In November of that year, Alabama General Insurance Company, a fire and casualty insurance company, was found to be insolvent and a state agent was needed to act as receiver to protect the assets of all parties who had an interest in the estate.
-For the next 10 years, the duties of receiver for troubled and insolvent insurance companies fell on five employees under the direction of the General Counsel at the Florida Department of Insurance ("DOI").
+The need for a specialized program to handle the duties of a Receiver for troubled insurance companies began to emerge in 1957.
+In November of that year, Alabama General Insurance Company, a fire and casualty insurance company, was found to be insolvent and a state agent was needed to act as Receiver to protect the assets of all parties who had an interest in the estate.
+For the next 10 years, the duties of Receiver for troubled and insolvent insurance companies fell on five employees under the direction of the General Counsel at the Florida Department of Insurance ("DOI").

 During those 10 years, DOI was named Receiver for 15 more insurance companies.
 As the trend of insurance companies entering receivership continued to grow, Insurance Commissioner Broward Williams asked the 1967 Legislature for additional staff to manage the receiverships.
 The legislature approved 13 new positions, one of which was an attorney position.
 The addition of the attorney position paved the way for the staff to be separated from the Office of General Counsel.
 Commissioner Williams administratively created the Division of Rehabilitation and Liquidation in 1967 as recorded in the Florida Administrative Code, Chapter 4-38.13.
 It has operated as a separate division since September 1967.
 Tom Waddell became the Division's first Director effective September 1, 1967 (see Table A for a listing of all Division Directors).
-The Division was initially housed in the Dorian Building on the corner of South Monroe and Pensacola Streets in Tallahassee, the current location of the Leon County Courthouse.
 Chapter 4-38.003 of the Florida Administrative Code officially provided for the Division of Rehabilitation and Liquidation in 1975.
 The Division's Miami Office was established in 1989, primarily as a result of multiple insolvencies in that region.